-Text recognition is gaining importance in today’s fast-paced digital age.
+Text recognition, also called OCR is gaining importance in today’s fast-paced digital age.
 Writing text with pen and paper or manually retyping the contents of invoices, contracts, and forms into an app has become outdated in many cases.
 Instead, we make our everyday lives more comfortable by transforming the way we handle documents.
 But how does text recognition exactly work and how can you benefit from it?
 Let’s dive into this topic with the insurance industry as an example and learn what text recognition is, how it works, and how you can benefit from integrating automated text recognition into your daily business workflows.

 Text recognition defines the process where text in images is recognized pixel by pixel and transformed into a digital counterpart.
 Often text recognition is also referred to as Optical Character Recognition (OCR).
 After using a desktop scanner or smartphone app to scan a page (this could be an insurance contract), the software analyzes the components of the document.
 In the first step, it separates images from text elements.
 Throughout the process, an algorithm recognizes individual characters from the scanned documents and combines them into text elements.
 The resulting digital file is searchable and ready for automation.

 Many typical workflows within the insurance industry require the transformation of an analog text into a digital form.
 A scanned image is mostly not sufficient as it does not yet provide a chance to process, edit, and search for information from particular text elements.
 For that, you need to integrate text recognition technology into your business workflows.

 Instead of manually entering the contents word by word, a time-consuming and error-prone process, insurances increasingly rely on automated document processing solutions.
 Within these workflows, documents like invoices, identity documents, or contracts are scanned, recognized, and relevant data is processed automatically.
 This allows substantial time- and cost savings.
 It’s also an excellent solution to minimize manual data entry errors and thus increases process quality.